 department of political science

-Note: The University will be converting from a course-based system to a credit-based system, beginning with the Class of 2014.
+Note: The University converted from a course-based system to a credit-based system, beginning with the Class of 2014.
 Therefore, for students in the Class of 2014 and beyond, special information on course requirements is included in (parentheses).

 Study abroad is an excellent way for Political Science majors to gain a comparative and cross-cultural perspective on politics.
 Study abroad is encouraged by the department, so long as students have prepared themselves with a strong academic background and choose their study-abroad location with care, to assure that the courses taken abroad meet the department's expectations with respect to quality and content.